mjgs/mjgs.github.io/recommendations.md

 >
 > I then worked with Mark when he transistioned to a developer working on Media Shuttle.
 Mark picked up the concepts quickly and helped to turn Media Shuttle into the world class product it is today.

-Dave subsequently has held Cloud Architect and Director of Technical Operations roles at [Rewind](https://rewind.io)
+Dave has subsequently held Cloud Architect and Director of Technical Operations roles at [Rewind](https://rewind.io)

 [Roberto Milev](https://www.linkedin.com/mwlite/in/robertomilev) - I worked with Roberto while at [Signiant](https://www.signiant.com) where he was Software Architect

 > I worked with Mark during my time at Signiant.
 He pioneered the customer adoption of the (then new) workflow engine and the Media Exchange workflow integrations.
 Mark is a seasoned solutions engineer and was instrumental in driving innovation and applying integration architecture patterns to deliver successful solutions to our customers in the field.
 He lead the technical implementation of many Signiant based solutions for big customers such as Canal+, Chellomedia, Swiss Television, Discovery Channel and Prosiebensat.
 Highly recommended!

-Roberto subsequently held several Senior Architect and Developer roles at companies including [TELUS Health Solutions](https://www.telus.com), [GE Digital](https://www.ge.com/digital) and [Anaplan](https://www.anaplan.com)
+Roberto has subsequently held several Senior Architect and Developer roles at companies including [TELUS Health Solutions](https://www.telus.com), [GE Digital](https://www.ge.com/digital) and [Anaplan](https://www.anaplan.com)

 [Darren Breeze](https://www.linkedin.com/mwlite/in/darrenbreeze) - I worked with Darren while he was Director of Technology Development and Architecture at [Discovery Networks Europe](https://corporate.discovery.com), who were clients of the company I worked for [Signiant](https://www.signiant.com)